 - Regulations banning liquids were relaxed so supporters gathered at a fan zone to view the games via a giant movie screen could bring in insect repellent.

-Back in South Florida, summer brings out the worst in mosquitos, midges, gnats, no-see-ums and other flying insects.
+Back in South Florida, summer brings out the worst in mosquitoes, midges, gnats, no-see-ums and other flying insects.
 At Hulett, we want you to enjoy your backyard this summer.
 Hosting an outdoor World Cup event soon?
-If you suspect mosquitos and other flying insects might ruin your party, contact Hulett to schedule a free pest inspection
+If you suspect mosquitoes and other flying insects might ruin your party, contact Hulett to schedule a free pest inspection

 today!
 As one of the top 25 pest control companies in the nation, South Florida's locally owned and operated family business, Hulett has been a leader in the pest control business for over 50 years.
 Learn more about our Hulett Healthy Home